just-buildsystem/bootstrappable-toolchain/doc/BOOTSTRAP.md

 - `cmp`/`tar` (for running `gcc-4.7.4`'s install target)
 - `find`/`bzip2` (for building full `busybox`)

-All tools are bootstrapped via a custom shell script.
+All tools are bootstrapped by selectively compiling the required C files.
 Note that Busybox' `ar` is not included, due to its missing indexing support.

 ### 2. Bootstrapped GNU Make